 “Rather than the mass of tangled wires connecting the various components together in other telephones, there is instead a one-piece molded interconnecting block that includes the bright red hook switch.
 The condenser and induction coil are fully encapsulated and equipped with plugs that are inserted into sockets just like tubes in the radios of that era. . . .
 Screw terminals are clearly marked with their function.
 There is no confusion, such as exists with other kinds of phones from that era, about which wire goes where if cords or internal components are disconnected and replaced.
 Installation and repair was a cinch.”

 Conklin also notes that “with the 1000 Masterphone, Kellogg was the first to introduce a manual screwdriver adjustment which the telephone installer could use to fine-tune the transmitter current to more closely match the line to which it was connected.”
 This, along with Kellogg’s new Decimonic ringing frequencies, helped cut down on white noise interference and ensure that party-line users only heard their phone ring when a call was specifically intended for them, rather than the neighbors.

-The Redbar phone in our own collection has a blank dial, meaning it was used for manual service.
+The Redbar phone in our own collection (manufactured in 1952) has a blank dial, meaning it was used for manual service.
 This could be swapped out with a proper automatic rotary dial with a quick plug-in-and-go feature—another innovation.

 I could go much, much deeper into the techno-babble of obsolete communication devices, but the more important idea is this—Kellogg, even after 50 years, was still consistently pushing boundaries in its industry and carrying on the legacy of its late founder, Milo Kellogg.
 Things were looking good at the company’s Cicero Avenue plant in the late 1940s, as peacetime optimism set in and the Masterphone did strong sales.
 In the tech biz, though, yesterday’s accomplishments always pale in comparison to tomorrow’s challenges.